Metal Max (video game): Release

 The game was released in Japan on May 24, 1991 for the Nintendo Famicom home console and was published by Data East.
 A Super Famicom remake of the game, titled Metal Max Returns (メタルマックス リターンズ), was released on September 29, 1995.
 It features improved graphics and sound, new bounties and items, new and revised areas, references to Metal Max 2 and decreased difficulty.
 It also contains many elements that were later found in Metal Saga on the PlayStation 2.
-Metal Max Returns was later ported to the Game Boy Advance by Now Production in 2003.
+A Game Boy Advance port of Metal Max Returns, called Metal Max Returns Kai, was later announced by Now Production for 2003 but was never released commercially.
 The original Famicom version was later re-released on the Wii Virtual Console on April 27, 2010, and the 3DS Virtual Console on January 1, 2013.
 Returns was re-released on the Wii Virtual Console on November 15, 2011.

 Metal Max sold 150,000 copies in Japan.
 For Metal Max Returns, more than 170 thousand copies of this game were sold at a price of 12,800 yen per copy (the equivalent of US$165).

 While Metal Max Returns was never released in the West, a full fan translation was released by Aeon Genesis in 2007.
 The original Metal Max was also fan translated in 2018.